 What should a business do to check its alignment with the GDPR?

-A company falling in the purview of the GDPR should analyse its decision-making with respect to:
+A company falling in the purview of the GDPR should analyze its decision-making with respect to:

 - Demonstrating its ability to manage and protect personal data